paeolo/typestack/README.md

 - Some components in the back-end like authentication, authorization, typeORM and logging facilities.

 ## Dependencies
-- NodeJS
+- nodeJS
-- Yarn
+- yarn
-- PostgreSQL
+- postgreSQL

 ## Get started
 * cp misc/config.env .